PlayPact/playpact-clients/clients/csharp/docs/ObjectionApi.md

 <a id="createmyobjection"></a>
 # **CreateMyObjection**
-> void CreateMyObjection (CreateObjectionDto? createObjectionDto = null)
+> void CreateMyObjection (CreateObjectionDto createObjectionDto = null)

 Creates a objection.